TRAVEL INFORMATION

 The local currency is the Indonesian Rupiah (IDR).
 Most hotels and restaurants in Bali accept credit cards, but it’s always helpful to have some local currency to hand.
 On Bali there are plenty of ATM cash machines that service most foreign bank cards, most common are those servicing cards with the Cirrus and Maestro logos.

 Although your trip will be fully-paid before you board the Seven Seas, you may have some additional expenses onboard, which can be settled at the end of your cruise, such as bar bill, massage, laundry, rental gear, on-board shop etc. As well as US Dollar, Euro, Australian Dollar and Rupiah cash, the boat also accepts VISA and MASTERCARD.
-There is a 2.5% surcharge when paying by credit card.
+There is a 2.5% surcharge when paying with credit card and 3.25% with online payment link.

 You will need Indonesian Rupiah should you wish to purchase local handicrafts when visiting villages or markets during the trip.